-- · create market demand for Qsymia through education, marketing and sales activities; - achieve market acceptance and generate product sales; - · receive adequate levels of reimbursement from third-party payers, such as private insurance programs; - · comply with the post-marketing requirements established by the U.S. Food and Drug Administration, or FDA, including the Risk Evaluation and Mitigation Strategy, or REMS, and any other requirements established by the FDA in the future; - · conduct the post-marketing studies required by the FDA; - · comply with other healthcare regulatory requirements; - ensure that the active pharmaceutical ingredient, or API, for Qsymia and the finished product are manufactured in sufficient quantities and in compliance with requirements of the FDA and similar foreign regulatory agencies and with an acceptable quality and pricing level in order to meet commercial demand; and - · ensure that the entire supply chain for Qsymia from API to finished product efficiently and consistently delivers Qsymia to our customers.
+- · create market demand for Qsymia through education, marketing and sales activities; - · achieve market acceptance and generate product sales; - receive adequate levels of reimbursement from third-party payers, such as private insurance programs; - · comply with the post-marketing requirements established by the U.S. Food and Drug Administration, or FDA, including the Risk Evaluation and Mitigation Strategy, or REMS, and any other requirements established by the FDA in the future; - · conduct the post-marketing studies required by the FDA; - · comply with other healthcare regulatory requirements; - ensure that the active pharmaceutical ingredient, or API, for Qsymia and the finished product are manufactured in sufficient quantities and in compliance with requirements of the FDA and similar foreign regulatory agencies and with an acceptable quality and pricing level in order to meet commercial demand; and - · ensure that the entire supply chain for Qsymia from API to finished product efficiently and consistently delivers Qsymia to our customers.

-Prior to commercialization of Qsymia and STENDRATM, we have not had any commercial products since the divestiture of MUSE in November 2010.
+Prior to commercialization of Qsymia and STENDRATM, we have not commercialized any products since the divestiture of MUSE in November 2010.
 While our management and key personnel have significant experience launching and commercializing drugs at VIVUS and at other companies, we have not worked together to commercialize an obesity drug in the past and we cannot be certain that we will be successful.
 If we are unable to successfully commercialize Qsymia, our ability to generate product sales will be severely limited, which will have a material adverse impact on our business, financial condition, and results of operations.

-We intend to market and sell STENDRA, or avanafil, in the U. S. under a collaboration arrangement with a third party and to market and sell Qsiva TM and SPEDRA TM outside the U. S., if approved, under collaboration arrangements with third parties, which might subject us to a number of risks.
+We intend to market and sell STENDRA, or avanafil, in the U.S. under a collaboration arrangement with a third-party and to market and sell Qsiva TM and SPEDRA TM outside the U.S., if approved, under collaboration arrangements with third-parties, which might subject us to a number of risks.

-We intend to enter collaborative arrangements or strategic alliances with pharmaceutical partners or others to commercialize STENDRA in the U.S. and to commercialize Qsiva and SPEDRA outside the U.S. These arrangements may place the commercialization of Qsiva, STENDRA and SPEDRA outside of our control in the relevant territories, may require us to relinquish certain rights or pay royalties, or may otherwise be on terms unfavorable to us.
+We intend to enter into collaborative arrangements or strategic alliances with pharmaceutical partners or others to commercialize STENDRA in the U.S. and to commercialize Qsiva and SPEDRA outside the U.S.

-We may be unable to enter into agreements with third parties on favorable terms or at all, which could delay or impair our ability to commercialize Qsiva, STENDRA and SPEDRA in the relevant territories.
-Dependence on collaborative arrangements or strategic alliances will subject us to a number of risks, including the risk that:
+We may be unable to enter into agreements with third-parties for these arrangements on favorable terms or at all, which could delay or impair our ability to commercialize Qsiva, STENDRA and SPEDRA in the relevant territories.
+Additionally, dependence on collaborative arrangements or strategic alliances will subject us to a number of risks, including the following:

-- $\cdot \quad \text{we may not be able to control the amount, timing and quality of resources that our collaborators may devote to the drug products;}$ - · our collaborators may experience financial, regulatory or operational difficulties;
+we may not be able to control the commercialization of our drug products in the relevant territories, including amount, timing and quality of resources that our collaborators may devote to our drug products;

-- · our collaborators may be required to disclose our confidential information or may fail to protect our confidential information; - we may be required to relinquish important rights such as marketing and distribution rights;

-- business combinations or significant changes in a collaborator's business strategy may adversely affect a collaborator's willingness or ability to satisfactorily complete its obligations to meet our requirements under any arrangement; - legal disputes or disagreements may occur with our collaborative partners; - a collaborator could independently move forward with a competing investigational drug candidate developed either independently or in collaboration with others, including our competitors; and - · collaborative arrangements are often allowed to expire, which could negatively impact the continued commercialization of our drug products.
+- our collaborators may experience financial, regulatory or operational difficulties, which may impair their ability to commercialize our drug products; - · our collaborators may be required under the laws of the relevant territory to disclose our confidential information or may fail to protect our confidential information; - · as a requirement of the collaborative arrangement, we may be required to relinquish important rights with respect to our drug products, such as marketing and distribution rights; - · business combinations or significant changes in a collaborator's business strategy may adversely affect a collaborator's willingness or ability to satisfactorily complete its commercialization or other obligations under any collaborative arrangement; - · legal disputes or disagreements may occur with one or more of our collaborators; - · a collaborator could independently move forward with a competing investigational drug candidate developed either independently or in collaboration with others, including with one of our competitors; and - · a collaborator could terminate the collaborative arrangement, which could negatively impact the continued commercialization of our drug products.